benedictasherrie27/cvat/README.md

 2. Select **AC_CVAT** as a Source template.
 In the _Key pair (login)_ section, select your own key pair name, or click _Create new key pair_.
 Make sure to save this key pair so you can connect to your instance later on.
 Click '_Launch template_'.

-3. Connect to your EC2 instance by entering the following command on your terminal:
+3. Connect to your EC2 instance by connecting to the WSP (Digital) VPN and entering the following command on your terminal:
 ```
 ssh -i /path/my-key-pair.pem my-instance-user-name@my-instance-public-ipv4-dns-name
 ```